-The DOL has beefed up its audit team in recent years and increased compliance scrutiny.
-The Wage & Hours Division has collected more than $1.6 billion in back wages since 2009, and it hired 350 new investigators in 2014, according to the American Bar Association.
+The DOL has beefed up its compliance scrutiny in recent years.
+The Wage & Hour Division collected more than $1.3 billion in back wages between 2014 and 2018, and hired 350 new investigators, according to the American Bar Association.

-Penalties for non-compliance with DBA can go beyond enforcing the payment of back wages and fringe benefits all the way to withholding funds on federal contracts, contract termination, and even debarment from all government contracts for three years.
+Penalties for violating DBA can go beyond enforced payment of back wages and fringe benefits all the way to withholding funds on federal contracts, contract termination, and even debarment from all government contracts for three years.